Cepher-Bible/Kjv-Style-Covenant-Just/OLD-TESTAMENT/TORAH/GENESIS.md

 \v 5 And God called the light Day, and the darkness He called Night.

-And there was evening and there was morning — one day.
+And there was evening and there was morning, one day.

 \p